George Watson (scholar): Politics and views

 Watson was an active member of the Liberal Party, and he was a member of Liberal Party co-ownership committee from 1951 to 1957.
 He stood in Cheltenham in the 1959 United Kingdom general election.
 In the 1979 European Parliament election in the United Kingdom, he fought the Leicester European Parliament constituency.
 He was senior treasurer of the Cambridge University Liberal Club from 1978 to 1992.
 In his will, Watson left £950,000 to the Liberal Democrats and the painting Rocky Landscape with Saint John the Baptist by Joos de Momper to the National Gallery, London.

-Watson contributed to Encounter, a Cold-War intellectual journal, and published material arguing that Adolf Hitler was a Marxist and that socialism promoted genocide.
+Watson contributed to Encounter, a Cold-War intellectual journal, and published material arguing that Adolf Hitler was a Marxist, and that socialism promoted genocide and kleptocracy.
 He was featured in the 2008 documentary film The Soviet Story where he argued that Karl Marx was responsible for coming up with the idea of genocide.
 For this, he was criticised by Latvian political scientist and cultural commentator Ivars Ijabs and Robert Grant, who argue that Watson's views are based on mistranslation and distortion reflecting his ideological bias.
 The translation of Völkerabfälle as "racial trash" lay at the centre of this, with defenders of Marx and Friedrich Engels saying that a proper translation would be "residual fragments of peoples".
 Also Watson translated "Revolutionären weltsturm" to "revolutionary holocaust", which was controversial.